 A domain name is a unique string that recognizes a particular resource on the internet.
 It denotes which web application server is currently being requested.
 Although you haven’t heard about domain names, you might have used a zillion of them.
 Yes! google.com, yahoo.com, geekflare.com, etc., are all domain names.

-What is DNS and Why We Need it?
+What is DNS and Why do We Need it?

 Humans access information online using domain names like amazon.com, geekflare.com, etc. via browsers.
-But web browsers communicate only by Internet Protocol Addresses (IP Address).
+But web browsers communicate only by Internet Protocol Addresses (IP Addresses).

 DNS helps us by translating the provided domain names to their respective IP address so that browsers can load the requested resource.

-Now, let’s take an analogy to demonstrate the need of DNS:
+Now, let’s take an analogy to demonstrate the need for DNS:

 If you want to call someone’s phone, you’ll take your phone first, then scroll or search the list of saved contacts, and you’ll make a call.

-DNS uses the same mechanism, assume that it has a database that contains the list of IP addresses with corresponding domain names.
+DNS uses the same mechanism, assuming that it has a database that contains the list of IP addresses with corresponding domain names.